Smart Fiberglass Solutions Contact Us Now

 • PTFE coated fiberglass fabric

-• High silica waterproof fabrics (for extreme environments)
+• High silica waterproof fabrics for extreme environments

-Why RUISHUN Solutions Perform Better:
+Why RUISHUN Waterproof Fiberglass Fabrics Perform Better

-• Controlled coating thickness
+• Controlled coating thickness for stable waterproof performance

-• Uniform fabric structure
+• Uniform fabric structure for consistent quality

-• Strong adhesion between coating and fabric
+• Strong adhesion between coating and fiberglass base cloth

-6. Common Waterproof Applications
+6. Common Waterproof Applications of Fiberglass Cloth

-Marine & Boats
+Marine and Boats

 • Hull reinforcement